Capn05/SAT/sat-practice-app/public/assets/pdfs/brill_tutor_privacy_policy.md

 ### Age Requirements
 - **Minimum Age:** Users must be at least 13 years old
-- **Parental Consent:** Users under 18 should have parentalor school permission to use our service
+- **Parental Consent:** Users under 18 should have parental or school permission to use our service

 ### Data Collection from Children Under 13